Skip to main content

 • Efficient ozone generator cooling.
 This is also critical to achieve long life times and capacity of the generator.

 • A makeup water quality of above 150 ppm calcium hardness may require a side softener filter.
 Calcium (CaCO3) hardness of above 500 ppm or sulfates above 100 ppm should not be considered for ozone treatment.
+High hardness can come with other cations that will effect the decomposition of Ozone.

 • Water temperature.
 The cooling water temperature should not exceed 45 C for efficient ozone treatment.
 This is mainly because of the low solubility of ozone at higher temperatures.